cantino/reckon/README.md

 ```

 Reckon will use `Income:Unknown` or `Expenses:Unknown` if it can't match a transaction to an account.

+The config key is a special key used to set configuration when running in unattended mode.
+The only config variable is similarity_threshold (currently).

 You can override these names with the `--default_outof_account` and `--default_into_account` options.